Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 <img width="723" height="355" alt="Screenshot 2025-10-07 at 17 07 51" src="https://github.com/user-attachments/assets/8cde7064-916e-4aa5-99db-56fb1c58f79a" />

 ### PEAK HOURS WHERE FRAUD OCCURENCE IS HIGHEST:

 <img width="520" height="409" alt="Screenshot 2025-10-07 at 17 07 59" src="https://github.com/user-attachments/assets/1df3cc98-c25f-4c4a-b9c2-026f1deb73ff" />

+We groupped merchant name and transaction hours to see when and where fraud is highest.
+Also, how fraud varies by day and merchant.
+Fraud Amounts were high between 0-3 AM for merchants like UBER, LYFT AND WALMART, indicating off hour vulnerabilities in ecommerce and transportation platform.
+Implementing high alerts sensitivity duing 0-3 AM can reduce fraud activity.

 -----